unicode-org/icu4x/docs/process/prd.md

 Such a component would require less data, have a simple API surface and require less code to be vendored in, while providing a high quality output for a highly requested feature.

-If that test were to be successful, we’d also validate additional ICU4X proposition - ability to design internationalization components in a modular fashion serving full-features formatter to those that need to support full ECMA-402 or ICU4C/ICU4J level needs, and a modular smaller subset of it to those who only need the core functionality.
+If that test were to be successful, we would validate an additional ICU4X proposition: the ability to design internationalization components in a modular fashion, serving fully featured formatters to those who need to support full ECMA-402 and ICU4C/ICU4J needs, as well as serving a more modular subset of features to those who only need core functionality.

 If that were to end up not being the right target, an alternative suggestion was placed to use DurationFormat API, as a simple, low-data, low-code solution that is similar to Date and Time format.